rossetti/KSLBook/docs/09-Chapter9.md

     }
 ```

 This code is rather straightforward, having a loop to implement the sampling.
 In essence, it is not much different conceptually than the previously code using the `DPopulation` class.

+::: {.example #exBS2 name="Bootstraping Example 2"}
-To setup and run bootstrapping for the book example, we have the following code:
+To setup and run bootstrapping using the `Bootstrap` class, we have the following code:

 ```kt
     // make a population for illustrating bootstrapping